DivyaRasania/rest-flask-api/README.md

 ## Postman

-You can also get, add, and delete a new entry using Postman URL will be the link your flask server is running (in my case its localhost:5000/drink)
+You can also get, add, update, and delete a new entry using Postman URL will be the link your flask server is running (in my case its localhost:5000/drink)

 To get list of drinks, you can use set method to GET and hit Send